 Manufacturer: Siemens Schuckertwerke, Berlin, Germany.

-Other versions: Made with rods in different lengths.
+Other versions: This 1930s Siemens L123d pendant lamp exists with rods in different lengths.

-Peter Behrens designed several lamps such as this one, also for AEG.
-In all probability also this pendant lamp.
+Peter Behrens designed several lamps such as this one, also for the AEG company.
+In all probability he also designed this pendant lamp.

 In 1907, AEG retained Behrens as artistic consultant.
 He designed the entire corporate identity such as the logo, product design, publicity, lighting, etc. He is considered the first industrial designer in history.
 Behrens was never an employee for the company, only artistic consultant.